GSA/idmanagement.gov/_playbooks/playbook-altauthn.md

 <div class="usa-alert usa-alert--success">
   <div class="usa-alert__body">
-    <h4 class="usa-alert__heading">Phishing-resistant authentication refers to authentication processes designed to detect and prevent disclosure of authentication secrets and outputs to a website or application masquerading as a legitimate system.</h4>
+    <p class="usa-alert__text">Phishing-resistant authentication refers to authentication processes designed to detect and prevent disclosure of authentication secrets and outputs to a website or application masquerading as a legitimate system.</p>
   </div>
 </div>